 As required by the Credit Institutions Supervision Law and the Circular Corporate Governance, KBC has drafted a Group Internal Governance Memorandum (Governance Memorandum), which sets out the corporate governance policy applying to KBC Group NV and its subsidiaries and of which the governance memorandum of KBC Bank forms part.
 The corporate governance policy of a credit institution must meet the principles set out in the law and the Circular Corporate Governance.
-After the approval in 2008 and 2010 of previous versions, the most recent version of the Governance Memorandum was approved in December 2013 by the Board of Directors of KBC Group NV, KBC Bank and KBC Insurance NV and has been sent to the NBB

-KBC Bank has also a Corporate Governance Charter which has been published on the website at www.kbc.com.
+KBC Bank also has a Corporate Governance Charter which has been published on the website at www.kbc.com.